Infineon/aws-iot/README.md

 This repository contains the AWS IoT client library code.
 AWS code examples download this library automatically, so you don't need to.

-AWS code examples, for both AWS IoT client and Greengrass nodes, are available for mbed-os.
+AWS code examples, for both AWS IoT client and Greengrass nodes, are available for Mbed OS.

 Note: Applications that need Greengrass support, should ensure that adequate heap memory (at least 8KB) is available for HTTP client library on memory constrained platforms (such as CY8CKIT_062_WIFI_BT)